Kevin Corcoran (1949-2015)

 During this time he also did theatrical films, including the starring role in Toby Tyler (1960), a feature part in Pollyanna (1960), and another Tommy Kirk "little brother" role in Swiss Family Robinson (1960).
 He next did a small but non-Moochie part for Babes in Toyland (1961) with Annette and his real brother Brian Corcoran, then Bon Voyage (1962) and Savage Sam (1963), two more of the "Tommy Kirk's little brother" pictures.
 By 1964, Kevin was fifteen, his voice had changed, and he was at last allowed out of the Moochie straitjacket for A Tiger Walks.

 Kevin's final film role as an actor was a small part in Blue (1968).
 Thereafter, he went to college, graduated in theatre arts, and eventually became a director and producer for films and television (Scarecrow and Mrs. King, Murder, She Wrote, Quantum Leap), usually, but not always, working for Disney affiliates.
-He has been married to the same lady since 1970, and in the past few years has appeared in several documentaries and DVD special features, talking about his early career.
+He was married to his wife Laura for forty-five years, and around 2005-7 appeared in several documentaries and DVD special features, talking about his early career.
+Kevin passed away on October 6, 2015 in Burbank, California from cancer.